 Overview

 Experience University Research (EUR) for University Undergraduate and Graduate Students is an academically challenging and culturally immersive program designed to help highly motivated students take advantage of a Top 10 university campus, building practical skills and gaining invaluable experience as they further their academic and profession careers.
 This EUR Package is designed to accommodate both international students with high English proficiency (iBT TOEFL score of 60 or TOEIC 600 recommended) and native English speakers over the age of 18.
 An F-1 visa is recommended for this program, but part-time options are available for students traveling on an ESTA waiver.
-If you are concerned about your English language abilities, see our EUR Intro Week option at the bottom of this page.
+If you are concerned about your English language abilities, we offer a EUR Intro Week option (summer only).

 Benefits